turbina4/Arduino-RFID-cloner/ReadMe.md

 This project allows you to clone RFID tags and cards operating at a frequency of 13.56 MHz.

+## How to Copy Data:

+To copy data from one card to another, follow these steps:
+1. Begin by placing the card from which you want to copy data.
+2. Switch the toggle switch.
+3. Now, place the second card.

 ## Required Components:

 - 1 Arduino (preferably Nano)